 The typical structure of a venture capital firm is divided into two parts.
 There is the venture fund and then the venture fund manager.

-Venture capital bookkeeping for the venture fund component of the venture capital structure would include:
+Venture capital bookkeeping for the venture fund component would include:

 1. Typical Limited Partnership Balance Sheet Assets: